owlbarn/tutorial/book/case-image-inception/README.md

 All we need is to loading with the zoo module in Owl.
 The InceptionV3 module provides three APIs:

 - `infer`: Service that performs image recognition tasks over client images.
-It accept a string that specify the location of a local image.
+It accepts a string that specifies the location of a local image.
 Its return value is a 1x1000 N-dimension array, each element is a float number between 0 and 1, indicating the possibility that the image belongs to one of the 1000 classes from ImageNet.

 - `to_json`: Convert the inferred result to a raw JSON string.
 Parameter `top`: an int value to specify the top-N likeliest labels to return.
 Default value is 5.

 - `to_json`: Convert the inferred result to an array of tuples, each tuple contains label name (“class”, string) and the probability (“prop”, float, between 0 and 1) of target image being in that class.

-After loading the inception model with `#zoo` primitive, the use need to designate an absolute path of the local input image.
+After loading the inception model with `#zoo` primitive, the user needs to designate an absolute path of the local input image.
 Here we use the `extend_zoo_path` utility function to automatically find the "panda.png" image contained in the Gist itself.
 But surely a user can have her own choice.
 It can be of any common image format (jpg, png, gif, etc.) and size.
 We provide this panda picture just in case you running short of images currently.